-A classic Mexican 5 layer bean dip with tasty topping options, this crowd pleasing recipe is easy to make.
+A classic Mexican 5 layer bean dip with tasty topping options, this crowd-pleasing make ahead recipe is easy to make.
 Pile on Pickled Jalapeños, then share with tortilla chips on game day, as a snack or anytime you need an appetizer for a party or gathering.
 It’s a winning combination of flavor and texture!
 This 5 layer dip recipe is vegetarian and easily gluten free.

 Easy and Satisfying 5 Layer Dip

 Versatile, delicious and easy to make, this classic Mexican layer bean dip recipe has been in my family for as long as I can remember.
 Mom always shared it at Christmas eve gatherings when I was a kid.